Brands Endorsed By Alexander Zverev

 Alexander Zverev is one of the most marketable sports personalities in tennis.
 He comes from a tennis family.
 His brother Mischa players on the ATP tour.
 His parents, Alexander and Irina, are both former tennis pros.

-His current sponsors include Head, Adidas, Richard Mille, Peugeot, Zegna, and Electronic Arts.
+His current sponsors include Head, Adidas, Richard Mille, Peugeot, Zegna, Electronic Arts, and Rolex.

 Alexander Zverev’s Sponsors

 Head is a popular racquet among top tennis players such as Andy Murray and Novak Djokovic.
 Zverev has been using Head racquets for a long time.
-He signed a long time deal with Head in 2018.
-He uses the Head Graphene Touch Pro Speed model.
+He signed a long-term sponsorship deal with Head in 2018.
+He currently uses the Head Gravity Pro racquet.